Guide to Work, Study, Travel and Living Abroad

 With father in Leptis Magna, Libya (1963).

-Gregory with his family after a return from their travels
+Gregory Hubbs with his family after a return from the first of their extended travels.

-Gregory, at age four in 1964, holding a piece of marble with Joanna Hubbs and Clay Hubbs during an interview after returning from a year-long trip that started from near his Air Force base in England where they had lived for three years.
+Gregory, at age four in 1964, holding a piece of marble perhaps from Roman ruins with Joanna Hubbs and Clay Hubbs during an interview after returning from a year-long trip that started from near the Air Force base where he was stationed in England, near Scotland, where they had lived for three years.

 A painted Romanian church encountered during our journey through the Soviet Union.

-Appropriately blurry, hanging out wearing beads with a likely wealthy French hippie who was part of a commune also living on unkept castle grounds near Paris in 1969—after a year of intense travel.
+Appropriately blurry, hanging out wearing beads with a French hippy who was part of a commune also living on unkept castle grounds near Paris in 1969 — after a year of intense travel.

 Thanks to his adventurous and well-educated parents, by age 10, Gregory could thus lay claim to having been tugged through more Mesopotamian, Egyptian, Greek, and Roman temple ruins, cathedrals, mosques, and museums than his peers.
 He had initiated an expansive reading of folklore, mythologies, religious texts, literature, and history that profoundly influenced his future education, imagination, perspectives, and identity as a world citizen.